Adopt a Dog

 Breed: Labrador cross Mastiff

 Good with children?
-Yes – toby is good with children of all ages
+Yes – Toby is only suitable for a home with teenagers.

 Good with cats?
 No